Volunteer Bus TourMay 14th, 2015

 Have you ever wondered what is behind the refuge gates?
 Do you have questions about the refuge?
-The Volunteer Bus Tour is a continuation of the Volunteer Orientation on May 8th.
+The Volunteer Bus Tour May 14, 2015 is a continuation of the Volunteer Orientation held May 13, 2015.
 Staff take current and potential volunteers on a tour behind the locked refuge gates to answer questions and share their knowledge about the refuge.

 This tour will take volunteers on the backcountry roads throughout the refuge as a way of sharing the different habitat types, management practices and answers the participants questions.